Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 # Desktop Mode

-The Desktop Mode is part of our PRO offer and allows you to run your training applications without a VR headset on a regular desktop PC.
-You can build one training for both VR and non-VR, switch during runtime and the best thing is you do not have to make any adjustments to your training course at all.
+The Desktop Mode is part of our Innoactive Creator PRO offer and allows you to run your training applications without the need of a VR headset.
+You can perform the training using keyboard and mouse on a regular desktop PC.
+The training course created in Innoactive Creator does not need to be adapted to run in Desktop mode.
+Just build your training for both VR and non-VR and you can switch even during runtime between a training experience in VR and a training experience using keyboard and mouse.

 ## Setup in Unity

-You can define if you want to start in Desktop Mode or in VR when you run your application.
-You have to make adjustments to two game objects in your training scene.
+Define if you want to start in Desktop Mode or in VR when launching your training application.
+You have to configure two game objects in your training scene.

 First the _[COURSE_CONTROLLER]_: